Computer Science Salary 2026: Starting Pay, BLS Median & ROI

 *Total comp includes base salary + bonus + equity (RSUs) annualized.
 Top-of-band figures reflect FAANG / major tech company compensation.
 Non-tech companies typically pay 20–40% less in base and offer limited equity.

-The entry-level range ($75,000–$90,000) aligns with NACE's Class of 2026 CS starting salary projection of $81,535.
-Entry-level ZipRecruiter data for March 2026 shows a similar median around $78,000 nationally.
-The wider “total comp” range reflects the significant difference between a startup offering a $80,000 base with small equity versus a FAANG company at $120,000 base with $40,000–$60,000 in annual stock grants.
+The entry-level range ($75,000–$90,000) aligns with NACE's Class of 2026 computer sciences starting salary projection of $81,535 and its $82,194 projection for computer occupations.
+The wider “total comp” range reflects the significant difference between a startup offering an $80,000 base with small equity versus a major tech company offering a higher base salary plus annual stock grants.
+To translate a CS offer into take-home pay after federal and state taxes, use Salario's salary calculator.

 For CS students, understanding this distinction early matters.
 Your first job may offer base salary + modest equity, but by the time you reach senior level, equity compensation at tech companies can represent 30–50% of your total earnings.
 Planning your career trajectory — not just negotiating your first offer — is how CS graduates maximize lifetime earnings.